korpling/IM2HeaderMapper/README.md

 ## Usage
-To use this tool with the provided scripts you can unzip the attached zip-file "IM2HeaderMapperQuickUse.zip", open your terminal/ cmd, navigate to the parent directory "IM2HeaderMapper" then type, dependend on your plattform:
+To use this tool with the provided scripts you can unzip the attached zip-file "IM2HeaderMapperQuickUse.zip".
+Put the InfoModule-output in the `input`-directory (note, please don't put the output into an additional subdirectory).
+Open your terminal/ cmd, navigate to the parent directory "IM2HeaderMapper" then type, dependend on your plattform:

 **Windows**
 ```